Aman-sain/Dice-generator/README.md

 print("Total sum = " + str(sum(dice)))

-1.Importing the random module:
+1. Importing the random module:

 ->The code begins by importing Python's built-in random module.
 This module provides functions for generating random numbers, which is essential for simulating the roll of a dice.

-2.Defining the roll_dice() function:
+2. Defining the roll_dice() function:

 ->The roll_dice() function is defined to simulate the rolling of a standard six-sided dice.